 Unit Submits Emergency for Internal Sign offs

 Emergency reviewed(clarification or changes may be requested) and, once approved, signed off by:

 emergency is submitted electronically to RC and yellow signature sheet is forworded to RC.

 Unit Submits Emergency to DHMH Regulations Coordinator (RC)

-To Affected Units within the Department, the Governor’s Office and DHMH Office of Governmental Affairs for comments;
+Electronically to Affected Units within the Department, the Governor’s Office and

 To Budget Management Office for approval of Estimate of Economic Impact;

 egal sufficiency (State Govertment Article,§10-107(b), Annoated of Maryland); and

 For Secretary's approval.